barbazul/1kfa/mod_guide_campaigns.md

  * you gave each player a chance to "level up" their character and use their new skills or items
- * and you used at least one *Good Bank* point
+ * and you used at least one *Journey point*
- * and you used all the *Challenge Bank* points you circled at the beginning
+ * and you used all the circled *Challenge points* you circled at the beginning

-If you do this, give yourself a point in your *Good Bank* and aim to move the plot to the next phase.
+If you do this, gain a *Journey point* and aim to move the plot to the next phase.

 ## Chapter 5: Find